dmd-program/dmd-300-sp17/project-1.md

 3. **Group Members:** (names)
 4. **Activity description**
   - Your contributions for the week
-  - Describe contributions to the project from other members
+  - Describe contributions to the project from each member.
 5. **General comments:**
   - Briefly talk about how things are going.
 This is the space to complain, brag, comment on challenges you are facing, or talk about things that are going really well.